curlytatertot/hockeypuck/usecase/historical_gross.md

 #### 3. Choose from the "Average" Net Time Method dropdown for calculation detail.
 Repeat for each calculation detail.

 ###Step-by-Step:
-#### 1. Add the datalens to your dashboard view:
+####Add the datalens to your dashboard view:
-#### + Add Gross Exposure datalens to your Dashboard view
+#### 1. Add Gross Exposure datalens to your Dashboard view
-#### + Click on yellow “Add” button in the appropriate section (in this case, in “Exposure”
+#### 2. Click on yellow “Add” button in the appropriate section (in this case, in “Exposure”
-Choose “Gross Exposure” and click on the green “add” button.
+#### 3. Choose “Gross Exposure” and click on the green “add” button.
 Click on the “lock” button to set your view.

-Manipulate Calculations:
+###Manipulate Calculations:
-Click on the graph to view a detailed, explorable view of the statistic.
+#### 1. Click on the graph to view a detailed, explorable view of the statistic.
-Set date range to “ALL” to view this statistic since inception.
+#### 2. Set date range to “ALL” to view this statistic since inception.
-Click on the dropdown next to the main statistic to select options.
+#### 3. Click on the dropdown next to the main statistic to select options.
 The revised calculation is shown as values and graphs/charts.
 Repeat to view other calculations for this statistic.